DFE-Digital/apply-for-teacher-training/docs/docker-for-devops.md

 1. Run the `make build` command.
 This will take approximately five minutes to complete.
 1. Run the `make setup` command to initialise the database.
 1. Run the `make serve` or `make shell` command to interact with the image as required.
 By default the application will run on port 3000.

+_NOTE: Don't forget to restore the original configuration of the_ `docker_compose.override.yml` _file once you have finished using the prod image otherwise unexpected bahviour may be observed if you attempt to run a dev build or the tests._

 ## Useful docker commands